ChuuniMage/krzysztophor/importsSection.md

 ```

 1. The `fs` dependency is isolated to the chanUtils.ts file, rather than being required for the index.ts file.
-2. Every command (except for Help) is abstracted into botCommands.ts, which now depends on the lower level components in Utilities.
+2. Every command (except for `help`) is abstracted into botCommands.ts, which now depends on the lower level components in Utilities.

-This change in dependency structure naturally requires an update in folder structure to accomodate.
-The Utility functions need to be decoupled from the index file, and which should be reflected in an updated folder structure.
-This decoupling means the index file remains untouched if the implementation of any imported function is updated, so the high level structure of the program is stable.
+The folder structure of a project should naturally reflect the internal dependency structure of the project.
+The Utility functions, extracted from the index file, have their own folder.
+This decoupling means that, if the internal behavior of the utility functions changes, the index file does not need to be touched at all, lending structural stability to the project.

 The pre-release folder structure was: